So, Who’s Afraid of March?

-Attempt only the questions you know really well, first (let’s call it the first phase).
-And keep the questions you’re not confident about for later (the second phase).
+Attempt only the questions you know well, first (let’s call it the first phase).
+And keep the items you’re not confident about for later (the second phase).

 Let’s say you know answers to all the questions except 1 and 7.
 Don’t waste time figuring out what to write in the answers to those questions, instead move on and answer others questions.
 That’ll save you a lot of time.

 Once the first phase is over, go back to the questions you’re not so sure about.